I have two confessions to make. Confession number one…my daughter pooped on the carpet yesterday…and then ATE it.

 Not my proudest moment, and probably won’t be my daughter’s either.

-Confession number two…I am an impatient person.
-I was like this before becoming a mom to a 9 month old poop eater.
+Confession number two…I am an impatient person, which can turn me into an impatient mom.
+I was like this before becoming a mother to a 9 month old poop eater.
 It’s something I’ve struggled with since I was a child.
 I think a lot of it is just my personality and also how I was raised.